Arivaali: Soundtrack

 The soundtrack was composed by S. V. Venkatraman.
 The lyrics were written by Papanasam Sivan and A. Maruthakasi.

 Reception

 Kanthan of Kalki criticised virtually every aspect of the film.
 He felt Sarangapani was underutilised, and Gemini Chandra's dialogues were hard to understand.
+Kumudham wrote Bhanumathi's outspoken demonstration and Ganesan's contained self-confidence are a good match for Banumathi's excitement born of hatred and Shivaji's intrigue born of love.
+A single 'Arivali' can compensate for the damage done to art by three action films.